 Fort Myers Beach home prices are not only among the most expensive in Florida, but Fort Myers Beach real estate also consistently ranks among the most expensive in America.

-Fort Myers Beach is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fort Myers Beach is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Fort Myers Beach who work in office and administrative support (16.35%), sales jobs (14.72%), and management occupations (7.96%).
+Fort Myers Beach is a decidedly white-collar town, with fully 87.13% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Fort Myers Beach is a town of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Fort Myers Beach who work in office and administrative support (17.24%), management occupations (14.75%), and sales jobs (11.93%).

 Another notable thing is that Fort Myers Beach is an extremely popular destination for tourists and seasonal residents.
 So much of the population is seasonal such that the town’s population swells significantly during the vacation season, and drops again when the season ends.
 Because of this, much of the local economy is centered around tourism; some businesses may be operated only during the high season.
 During the low season, year-round residents will notice that the city is a substantially quieter place to live.

-One of the nice things about Fort Myers Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Fort Myers Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The population of Fort Myers Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.30% of adults in Fort Myers Beach have a bachelor's degree or even advanced degree.
+The education level of Fort Myers Beach citizens is very high relative to the national average among all cities (21.84%): 36.56% of adults in Fort Myers Beach have a bachelor's degree or even advanced degree.

 The most common language spoken in Fort Myers Beach is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and German/Yiddish.